5 underrated ways to earn credit card rewards

 Key takeaways

-- To earn more credit card rewards, consider putting recurring bills (like utilities) on a credit card, utilizing your card’s partner programs and buying gift cards at retailers that earn boosted rewards rates
+- To earn more credit card rewards, consider putting recurring bills (like utilities) on a credit card, utilizing your card’s partner programs and buying gift cards at retailers that earn boosted rewards rates.

-- If you’re thinking of closing a credit card account, consider asking your issuer for a retention offer first
+- If you’re thinking of closing a credit card account, consider asking your issuer for a retention offer first.

-Earning rewards is one of the great things about using rewards credit cards.
-Usually, you’ll earn these rewards by spending on popular items like flights, gas, food and more.
-While there are plenty of traditional ways to earn credit card rewards, there are a few unconventional ways to earn them as well.
-These more underrated ways to earn credit card rewards won’t always be the first thing advertised on your card’s issuer website, but they can still be lucrative.
+While there are plenty of traditional ways to earn credit card rewards, there are a few unconventional but easy ways to earn them as well.
+These underrated yet simple ways to earn credit card rewards won’t always be the first thing advertised on your card’s issuer reward program website, but they can still be lucrative.

 1. Pay utility bills with a credit card

 Utility bills are recurring charges you have to pay anyway.
 Why not put those charges on your credit card to earn rewards?

-One downside is that some utility services may charge processing fees when you pay bills with a credit card.
-But paying your utilities with your credit card can help build a positive credit history.
+Paying your utilities with your credit card can help build a positive credit history.
+It’s also an easy way to earn more credit card rewards.
 Additionally, tools like UltraFICO and Experian Boost use and record bill payments as a contributing factor to your credit history, creating new avenues to build up credit beyond just responsible credit card use.

 2. Utilize partner programs to earn more rewards